Post-installation tasks

 After the Event Manager instance is successfully created, set up user authentication and authorization for your chosen implementation.
 Event Endpoint Management supports locally defined authentication for testing purposes and OpenID Connect (OIDC) authentication for production purposes.

-• If you have selected LOCAL authentication, ensure you create user credentials before you access the Event Manager instance.
+• If you selected LOCAL authentication, ensure that you create user credentials before you access the Event Manager instance.
 For more information, see managing access.

-• After setting up LOCAL or OIDC authentication, assign users to roles.
+• After you set up LOCAL or OIDC authentication, assign users to roles.
 For more information, see managing roles.

 Backup the data encryption key

-The secret <instance-name>-ibm-eem-mek contains an important key for decrypting the data stored by Event Endpoint Management.
+The secret <instance-name>-ibm-eem-mek contains an important key for decrypting the data that is stored by Event Endpoint Management.
 Ensure you back up and store the key safely outside your cluster.

 To save the key to a file, complete the following steps.